karthikashutosh/kasel_Drive/README.md

 - Users can AddFolder button to add folder name by BreadCrumbsView
 - Not only images users can upload pdf documents as well by using add file button
 - finally logout using logout button
-- Reset password options also available
+- User  management like password reset,forgetpassword fuctions for seamless experience

 ## Technologies Used
 1. Front-End - React